British PM May faces early setback in Brexit talks

 EU leaders have shot down one of her key priorities and she is facing accusations of blackmail after suggesting that European security will be weakened if the EU doesn’t reach a trade deal with Britain.

-In her six-page letter sent Wednesday to Donald Tusk, the head of the European Council which represents EU leaders, which triggered Britain’s departure, Ms. May indicated that she wanted to use the two-year time-frame to negotiate the terms of separation as well as a free-trade deal.
+In her six-page letter sent Wednesday to Donald Tusk, the head of the European Council which represents EU leaders, which triggered Britain’s departure, Ms. May indicated that she wanted to use the two-year time frame to negotiate the terms of separation as well as a free-trade deal.
 That has been a key proposal for Ms. May for months, and she has insisted that Britain and the EU can work out a comprehensive trade agreement in parallel with the exit talks.

 The Brexit ahead: A guide to the issues and people involved